jerdog/slate/source/index.html.md

 You always have full control over PZ Mobile Expresslane in your app through our dashboard where you'll be able to:

-- Turn PacketZoom on or off without having to rebuild or redeploy your app
+- Turn PacketZoom on/off without having to rebuild/redeploy your app
-- Conduct A/B tests to see performance with and without PacketZoom
+- Conduct A/B tests to see performance with/without PacketZoom
 - Control what content goes through PacketZoom acceleration
 - You'll have unprecedented operational monitoring and control to manage your app performance

 ![process](images/process.png)

+# Getting Started
+## Download SDK

+The process begins with you downloading our SDK and including it into your application(s).
+The downloads can be accessed once you signup for a FREE Dashboard account [here](https://dashboard.packetzoom.com/).
+The download for your respective mobile platform will be presented as part of the signup process.

 # Authentication